mahmoud/clastic/docs/tutorial.rst

 Next, we'll implement the endpoint function ``show_time()``.
-Since this function has to access the submitted data, it takes the ``request`` as parameter, and the data in the request is available through ``request.values``.
+Since this function has to access the submitted data, it takes the :ref:`request-builtin` as parameter, and the data in the request is available through ``request.values``.
-After calculating the converted time, it passes the source and destination times to the template, along with the location names.
+After calculating the converted time, the function passes the source and destination times to the template, along with the location names.
 Source and destination times consist of dictionary items indicating how to display them (``text``),